Holly-Transport/Amazon_Best_Seller_Scraper/README.md

 The .csv includes week, raking, title, author, publisher, and agent (hey, authors -- maybe this is a good way to find your next agent!).

 ![app_screenshot](https://github.com/Holly-Transport/Amazon_Best_Seller_Scraper/blob/master/screenshots/scr_app3.png)

+The script would also work for fiction best sellers, as well as the most-read lists -- just adjust the base url.